ikbenignace/pvm/examenvragen.md

 ### Vraag 15
 You are creating a chess application.
 Pieces are represented by a Piece class, and each Piece object keeps track of an Image object that represents the piece visually.
 The same Image object is reused for pieces of the same type, e.g., all pawns use the same Image.

 How should you best pass the parameter?

+`shared_ptr<T>`

+### Vraag 16

+You are storing a family tree.
+Each child needs to keep track of both of its parents.
+We do not want to deal manually with memory management.

+How should you best pass the parameter?